pilsef/drawing-nl/readme.md

-Drawing-NL (DNL) is a library for Godot allowing users to build static images in a functional / declarative way.
+Drawing-NL (DNL) is a framework for Godot allowing users to build static images in a functional / declarative way.

 Complex images such as UI mockups are possible with very little code.